 Exhibition Dates: August 7 – September 18, 2004

-The Arthur Roger Gallery is pleased to present “Think Tank,” an installation by W. Steve Rucker from August 7 – September 18, 2004.
-The opening reception will be White Linen Night, Saturday, August 7th from 6 – 9 pm, with music by the Little Freddie King Blues Band.
+The Arthur Roger Gallery is pleased to present an exhibition of recent work by Ted Kincaid from August 7 – September 18, 2004.
+The opening reception will be Saturday, August 7th from 6 to 9 p.m. in conjunction with White Linen Night.

 Ted Kincaid is a Dallas based artist who works predominantly with photo-based imagery.
 In the late 1990’s Kincaid switched from traditional camera photography to photographing imagery he created on his computer.